devplayer0/fyp/report.md

 an automated grading system.
 With manual grading, there is a significant delay between submission and receiving feedback for an assignment.
-Since an automated system can perform its grading in a matter of minutes or seconds, students can learn more efficiently.
-They might be able to improve a single assignment before final submission or simply be prepared for future assignments more quickly.
+Since an automated system can perform its grading in a matter of minutes or seconds, learning is more efficient.
+It has been shown that students can even be more willing to put more time and consideration into their work before final submission with the aid of immediate feedback [@instant_feedback].

-\newpage
+## Context

+Introduction to Computing (parts I and II) is taught to first year computer science students in order to introduce them to fundamental concepts in computers.
+Topics include the manner in which CPU executes programs, representing information in binary form and showing the relationship between high-level programming concepts and machine instructions [@intro_computing].

+This project will explore automated grading within the specific context of these modules.
+The advantage of this approach is the availability of a large set of sample programs to test, along with a class of students that could potentially evaluate an improved automated grading system.
+Both modules already make use of functional automated grading, making use of Submitty, a free and open-source automated grading platform.

+Since ARM assembly programming is the primary driver of learning in Introduction to Computing, assignments written in ARM assembly will be the target of the project.

 ## Goals

-This project seeks to develop an automated grading system which focuses specifically on measuring performance (at runtime) of ARM assembly language programs.
+The goal of this project is to develop an automated grading system which focuses specifically on measuring performance (at runtime) of programs.
 As previously mentioned, there are a number of potential aspects for improving automation around programming assignment grading.
 By choosing a specific type of assignment and domain for improvement, a more in-depth system can be realised.